 Baked potatoes may not be quite as bad for you as French fries, but that doesn't mean they're always a healthy choice.
 Most of the baked potatoes you get at restaurants have been heavily salted and brushed with butter to give them a crispy exterior, making them nearly as caloric as their deep-fried counterparts.

 Slowing down on energy drinks might just be the first step toward better health.
-A single 12-ounce can of Red Bull has 37 grams of sugar —just one gram of sugar less than the same amount that lurks in a same-serving bottle of Sprite —as well as 140 milligrams of sodium and an amount of caffeine that may prove dangerous for some sensitive individuals.
+A single 8.4-ounce can of Red Bull has 27 grams of sugar—the same amount that lurks in a same-serving bottle of Sprite—as well as an amount of caffeine that may prove dangerous for some sensitive individuals.

-The veggies you’re getting from tomato sauce hardly outweigh the damage its other ingredients may cause.
-Just a half-cup of Prego tomato sauce has nearly a third of your daily sodium and 10 grams of sugar, making it nowhere near as healthy as you might imagine.
-If you’re eager to add some flavor to your pasta, try making your own sauce at home, or season it with a bit of olive oil and fresh herbs instead.
+The veggies you're getting from pasta sauce hardly outweigh the damage its other ingredients may cause.
+Just a half-cup of Prego Traditional tomato sauce has nearly a third of your daily sodium and 9 grams of sugar, making it nowhere near as healthy as you might imagine.
+If you're eager to add some flavor to your pasta, try making your own sauce at home, or season it with a bit of olive oil and fresh herbs instead.

-Just because fruit snacks have the word fruit in their name doesn’t mean they’re anything more than a glorified candy.
-An 80-calorie pouch of Welch’s fruit snacks packs 11 grams of sugar in the form of corn syrup, sugar, and juice, while boasting not a single gram of filling fiber (or much fruit, for that matter).
+Just because fruit snacks have the word fruit in their name doesn't mean they're anything more than a glorified candy.
+A 90-calorie pouch of Welch's fruit snacks packs 12 grams of sugar in the form of corn syrup, sugar, and juice, while having not a single gram of filling fiber.

-Don’t let seasoned rice mixes sabotage your weight loss.
-A cup of Uncle Ben’s Parmesan & Butter rice packs a whopping 510 milligrams of belly-bloating sodium, while their traditional brown rice has none.
-For a healthier convenience meal, turn to the 46 Best Frozen Foods in America!
+Don't let seasoned rice mixes sabotage your weight loss.
+One cup cooked of Uncle Ben's Flavor Infusions Parmesan & Butter rice packs a whopping 510 milligrams of belly-bloating sodium, while their traditional Instant Brown Rice has none.
+For a healthier convenient meal, turn to the 46 best frozen foods in America!

 Fast Food Salads